Rekord/rekord-angular/README.md

 There are two services which assist in making angular and rekord work flawlessly together:

-### RekordBind
+### Rekord.Bind

-RekordBind will bind modifications made outside of angular to an angular scope.
+Rekord.Bind will bind modifications made outside of angular to an angular scope.
 Modifications outside of angular includes but is not limited to:

 - Data being loaded from local storage